 Tim has been with Schuylkill River Greenways since 2006 serving in several roles and functions over the years.
 He has almost 20 years of experience working in the nonprofit sector and over the last twelve years with SRG has managed multiple grant programs and dozens of projects.
 His passion is for the Schuylkill River Restoration Fund, a grant program that supports water quality projects throughout the watershed.
 He is also currently working on a project to develop a series of recreational hubs throughout river town communities along the Schuylkill.
 Tim lives near Skippack, PA with his wife and three children and when not on the job enjoys fishing, traveling, hanging out by rivers and a good campfire.

 Miica joined the Schuylkill River Greenways team in 2018 as the Communications Director.
 She has a B.S. in journalism from Lincoln University of Jefferson City, MO.
 In 2014, she moved to Pennsylvania and became the Fit for Life reporter at The Pottstown Mercury newspaper.
-She was then the Community Engagement Coordinator for the Pottstown School District’s PEAK program which stands for Pottstown Early Action for Kindergarten Readiness.
-Miica has served on several community groups and steering committees including the Pottstown Trauma Informed Community Connection (PTICC) task force and the Home Garden Contest committee for Pottstown and Boyertown.
+She was then the Community Engagement Coordinator for the Pottstown School District’s kindergarten readiness program.
+Miica serves on the Centro Cultural Latinos Unidos (CCLU) Board of Directors and on the Home Garden Contest committee for Pottstown and Boyertown.
 She is an Army brat and has one brother and one sister.
 In her spare time she enjoys reading, traveling and spending time with her family.

 Michelle P. Thompson